Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-▪︎ Father is one who teaches and guides righteousness to his family members.
+A father is one who teaches and guides righteousness to his family members.

-▪︎ Father plays supportive roles in his children's studies.
+- Father plays supportive roles in his children's studies.

-▪︎ Father sets the bar for relationships with others.
-He is the man who shares the culture, tradition and rituals of the family with his children.
+- Father sets the bar for relationships with others.
+He is the man who shares the culture, tradition, and rituals of the family with his children.

-▪︎ Father develops the confidence of his children.
+- Father develops the confidence of his children.

-▪︎ Father sets rules for children's bright future.
+- Father sets rules for children's bright future.

 CLICK HERE 👇 TO READ

-NEXT ONE-ACT PLAY: THE BULL BY BHIMNIDHI TIWARI SUMMARY & SOLUTION
+NEXT ONE-ACT PLAY: THE BULL CLASS 12 ENGLISH GUIDE: SUMMARY & EXERCISE | BHIMNIDHI TIWARI

 Thanks for Visiting my Website: Suraj Bhatt